Lucachinou/SingleCraft/README.md

 - Any simplified installation process in the futur?
   Yes.

--# I will add more frequently asked questions later!
+*I will add more frequently asked questions later!*

 ## License
 This project is proprietary software.
 All rights reserved.